awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_FUNCTION.md

  RETURNS *data\_type*
 The data type of the value returned by the function\.
 The RETURNS data type can be any standard Amazon Redshift data type\.
 In addition, Python UDFs can use a data type of ANYELEMENT, which is automatically converted to a standard data type based on the argument supplied at run time\.
 If you specify ANYELEMENT for the return data type, at least one argument must use ANYELEMENT\.
 The actual return data type will match the data type supplied for the ANYELEMENT argument when the function is called\.
 For more information, see [Python UDF Data Types](udf-data-types.md)\.

- VOLATILE | STABLE | IMMUTABLE
+ VOLATILE \| STABLE \| IMMUTABLE
 Informs the query optimizer about the volatility of the function\.
 You will get the best optimization if you label your function with the strictest volatility category that is valid for it\.
 However, if the category is too strict, there is a risk that the optimizer will erroneously skip some calls, resulting in an incorrect result set\.
-In order of strictness, beginning with the least strict, the volatility categories are:
+In order of strictness, beginning with the least strict, the volatility categories are as follows:
 + VOLATILE
 + STABLE
 + IMMUTABLE
 VOLATILE
 Given the same arguments, the function can return different results on successive calls, even for the rows in a single statement\.
 The query optimizer can't make any assumptions about the behavior of a volatile function, so a query that uses a volatile function must reevaluate the function for every input row\.